jet/equinox/DOCUMENTATION.md

 Jet 😍 F# and Event Sourcing; open sourcing Equinox has been a long journey; we're _nearly_ there!
-Please refer to the [FAQ](README.md#FAQ) and [README.md](README.md) and the Issues for background info.
-While the repo is open, this is **not released**, it's a soft-launched open source repo marked 1.0 to reflect that its in production usage and can't undergo abritrary changes.
-There is absolutely an intention to make this be a proper open-source project; we're absolutely not making that claim right now; here are some excuses why:
+Please refer to the [FAQ](README.md#FAQ), [README.md](README.md) and the Issues for background info on what's outstanding.
+While the repo is open, this is **not released**, it's a soft-launched open source repo marked > 1.0 to reflect that its in production usage and thus can't undergo random rewrites, but it's still early days.
+There's absolutely an intention to make this be a proper open-source project; we're absolutely not making that claim right now; here are some excuses why:

 - As noted in the [contributing section](README.md#contributing), we're simply not ready yet (we have governance models in place; this is purely a matter of conserving bandwidth, prioritising getting the system serviceable in terms of samples and documentation in advance of inviting people to evaluate)...
 - While [`dotnet new eqxweb -t`](https://github.com/jet/dotnet-templates) does provide the option to include a full-featured [TodoBackend](https://todobackend.com) per the spec, a more complete sample application is needed; see [#57](https://github.com/jet/equinox/issues/57)